If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 Sounds obvious, but if I had a pound for every person who realized they'd forgotten their passport at the airport I'd be a millionaire.

-You'll need at least 6 months left on your passport to travel, so check it now in case you need to apply for one.
+You'll need at least 6 months left on your passport to travel to Thailand, so check it now in case you need to apply for a new one.

-I don't advise carrying your passport around with you; the safest place for it is in your hotel room's safe.
+However, I don't advise carrying your passport around with you.
+The safest place for it is in your hotel room's safe.
 Instead, carry a color photocopy with you when out and about.
 This will suffice should a police officer ask to see it.

 Another good idea is photocopy the page of your passport with the entry stamp you receive upon entry.
 In addition to your passport showing your identification, this will show when you arrived in the country.